-Q)How do you apply your expertise to Lantern Events?
+Q)How do you apply your expertise to Lantern Presents?

 With a large cloth and elbow grease, and allow 24 hours to dry.

-Q) What Lantern Events have you been involved with over the years, and in what capacity?
+Q) What Lantern Presents have you been involved with over the years, and in what capacity?

 I’ve helped organise parades in Wexford, dressed stages at outdoor music events in Leopardstown, and helped out Santa in the North Pole.
 I think I’ve been involved in different events since the Spiegeltent Festival started in 2012.